Hagrid

 We would enter our youngest daughter's bedroom to peak in on Hagrid Beardie.

-Hagrid chose to sleep in his cave.
-He would curl up inside and got to sleep.
+Hagrid chose to sleep in her cave.
+Shee would curl up inside and got to sleep.

-In the morning he would come out when he awoke.
+In the morning she would come out when she awoke.

-One morning, I peaked in the cave to see him just peaking out of his cave.
+One morning, I peaked in the cave to see her just peaking out of his cave.

 "Good Morning, Hagrid".

-He would go to the hotter side of his enclosure to warm up.
-Once he was warmed up, he was ready for breakfast... of crickets.
+She would go to the hotter side of her enclosure to warm up.
+Once she was warmed up, she was ready for breakfast... of crickets.

 Our family's routine has changed a little since getting pets.